-The District's 2021-22 budget and multi-year projections include projected movement on the salary schedules for units earned and years of service.
+The District's 2022-23 budget and multi-year projections include projected movement on the salary schedules for units earned and years of service.
 Negotiated salary increases for employees are added to the budget at the time of the specific employee group's settlement.
 Certificated staffing remained static in the multi-year projections as a result of attrition, to maintain instructional program needs, and as a result of no increase to student enrollment.
-Classified staffing is anticipated to remain static as well in the multi-year projections.
+Classified staffing is anticipated to increase slightly due to expansion of Transitional Kindergarten, implementation of Universal Meals, and other identified site-based needs.

 Enrollment has seen a slight decline in the current and last year.
-The District has been studying this pattern and is budgeting for continued flat or slight declines in enrollment.
+The District has been studying this pattern and is budgeting for continued flat or slight declines in enrollment offsetting additional enrollment from the Transitional Kindergarten program.
 Costs for Special Education services continue to increase, and the District is constantly differentiating programs to better serve all of its students and to provide improved services to targeted students within the District.